Review by Markus Stamm, published September 2021

 Chromatic Aberrations (CAs)

-Chromatic aberrations (color shadows at harsh contrast transitions) are very well controlled by the lens, with values of just below 0.3 pixels at the image borders wide open, slowly decreasing to completely unnoticeable amounts stopped down to f/11.
+Chromatic aberrations (color shadows at harsh contrast transitions) are very well controlled by the lens, with values of just below half a pixel at the image borders wide open, slowly decreasing to below 0.3 pixels stopped down to f/11.

 One of the main reasons to use a fast prime over any kind of slower zoom is its ability to separate the main subject from the background.
 For such images, the quality of the background blur is of major importance.